What are System Calls?

-System calls (syscalls) are the mechanism through which user-space applications interact with the kernel.
-They provide an abstracted interface for processes to request services and resources from the operating system.
-Syscalls serve three primary purposes:
+System calls (syscalls) are the fundamental interface through which user-space applications interact with the Linux kernel.
+They are the gateway for processes to request privileged services and resources from the operating system that they cannot perform directly.
+Think of them as a controlled “service desk” for applications to access hardware, manage processes, or perform I/O operations.

-Providing an Abstracted Hardware Interface: Syscalls abstract the complexities of the underlying hardware, offering a simplified interface for user-space applications.
-This abstraction allows developers to interact with the hardware without needing detailed knowledge of its specifics.
+- Providing an Abstracted Hardware Interface: Syscalls abstract the complexities of the underlying hardware, offering a simplified and consistent interface for user-space applications.
+This allows developers to interact with hardware (like disk drives, network cards, or memory) without needing detailed knowledge of their intricate specifics.

-Providing a Common Layer for Virtualization: Syscalls offer a unified interface for user-space processes, making it easier to implement virtualization.
-This common layer allows the kernel to manage resources efficiently and present a consistent environment to applications.
+- Providing a Common Layer for Virtualization and Containerization: Syscalls offer a unified interface, making it easier to implement virtualization and container technologies.
+The kernel can efficiently manage resources and present a consistent environment to applications, even when they are isolated within containers or virtual machines.
+Modern security features like

 Example: The getpid()